jeremyt19115678/F22-CS174A-Project/README.md

 Set the camera position using [Spherical Coordinates](https://en.wikipedia.org/wiki/Spherical_coordinate_system).
 Enable the user to set $r,\phi,\theta$ as they wish within some constraint (like those used in the separation, cohesion, and alignment weights).

 3. Add control to spawn/despawn more birds.

+4. Implement more realistic model of bird, with wings and everything.